procrastinate-org/procrastinate/docs/discussions.rst

 How stable is Procrastinate?
 ----------------------------

 More and more stable.
-There are still a few things we would like to do before we start advertising the project, and it's now used in production in non-critical projects in our company (see `peopledoc`).
+We've started mentionning the project around, and it's now used in production in real projects.

+That being said, we'd like to develop real monitoring tools before we call this really ready for production.

-We'd love if you were to try out Procrastinate in a non-production non-critical project of yours and provide us with feedback.
+We'd love if you were to try out Procrastinate in a project of yours and provide us with feedback.

 Wasn't this project named "Cabbage" ?